Communications and Entertainment Limited: History

-The company was originally formed in 1980 by Kerry Packer as Star Video, a subsidiary of Publishing & Broadcasting Limited, who began selling movies to videocassette.
+The company was originally formed in 1980 by Kerry Packer as Star Video, a subsidiary of Publishing & Broadcasting Limited, who began selling movies to video-cassette.
 The company was introduced to the rental market in September 1981, and began expanding, sorting out agreements with Inter-Ocean Film Sales, and Filmways International, and the company would later reorganize as Publishing & Broadcasting Video, with other subsidiaries, like Video Channel, and The Duplication Center.

 The company went on to be expanding in 1982 to start a partnership with the South Australian Film Corporation to form Australian Video, with Breaker Morant becoming the first movie to be issued on videocassette.
 Another piece of expansion came later that year when the company set up its own label Storytime Collection, whose titles were marketed to children from pre-school to 12, starting with a double feature set of videocassettes.

 In 1983, Star Video/PBV signed a pact with Henson Associates subsidiary Muppet Home Video to release Muppet-oriented children's titles, starting with the Muppet television specials in time for the Easter season.
 PBV began expanding to launch a label specifically for exploitation and erotica films, Playaround Video in June 1983, with its original batch being double feature sets of 90-minute films.

 A month later, Publishing & Broadcasting Video launched another label devoted to art films, called Star Video Film World Festival, which also focused on foreign language films, award-winning films, classic films and the like.
 The final piece of expansion came a month later when PBV licensed titles from top leaders Embassy Home Entertainment and MGM/UA Home Video to release its titles under two new labels, covering two major studios.

 By the time PBV had become CEL, many of the labels were discontinued, or moved to another company (MGM/UA's releases were through Warner Home Video).
 CEL's labels included the aforementioned Muppet Home Video, Kidspics, and Thames Video (although this appears to be non-exclusive; some of Thames' video releases were through Pickwick Video).
 CEL also released RCA-Columbia Pictures Home Video releases prior to the joint venture with Hoyts.